cshunger/WeatherProject/README.md

 Start your MobileFirst Platform Foundation 8.0 server.
 Navigate to the root directory of your MobileFirst Server and execute the `run` script.

-From your Weather Services API gather the host and password for your adapter.
+From your Weather Services API, gather the host and password for your adapter.
 Place those values inside the `weatehrAPIUsername` and `weatherAPIPassword` variables in `JavaHttpResource.java` located `JavaHTTP/src/main/java/com/sample`

 ## Starting the App